Zugamifk/araci/Notes/Characters.md

 # Celeste's Mother
 Unknown.
 Her revelation should be an important plot point.

+# Village  Bandits

+The group of 5 bandits who attacked Araci's village.
+They came to Araci's vilage looking for valuable to steal and found nothing.
+Disappointed, they forced Araci into a duel with their leader.
+The leader quickly killed Araci (so they thought) and disappointed, they left the village.
+The leader chose to fight Araci precisely as a demonstration of how quickly he could deal with any of the other bandits if they chose to go against him.
+He and his second in command do not like each other.
+* The Bandit Leader is an experienced swordsman.
+The other bandits fear him.
+He is worried that his second in command is polotting to kill him to usurp his position.
+He also suspects the hunter will attempt to desert them, leaving them without a reliable source of food.
+* The second in command is the one who leant Araci his sword for the duel.
+He was disappointed at Araci for not even wounding the leader.
+* The newest recruit is from a nearby village.
+It was he who guided the other 4 to nearby villages, including Araci's.
+* One bandit is an expert hunter.
+He is unsure he wants to be a bandit, but is afraid to leave the group.
+The leader suspects this.
+* One bandit is very happy to serve under the leader, who lets him carry out the most monstrous deeds he wants without punishment.
+He was the one who burned the village and killed the village's livestock, as well as many of the villagers, although all the bandits took part in the killing.

 # Temple High Priest
 Carries the keys to the Inner Cloister.
 Is found dead in the forest, killed by wildlife, after the collapse  of the viaduct.